 And you, far more than Moses, know that you don’t have to.
 There is a man that hung on a tree in your place to pay for your sin and lived a perfect life and was put into the earth and was resurrected three days later and walked for over forty days with five hundred eye witnesses to let you know that everything you deserve and everything I deserve was placed on Him as a gift.
 And God’s wrath, just wrath, was poured upon Him and your sins are paid for and mercy is available for every person who would cry out, “Save me.”
 It’s for you!

 But notice, he doesn’t just ask for mercy.
 Notice then he says, “Have compassion on your servants.”
+It’s the word that means, “coming out of the bowels.”
 It’s the idea of how a mother feels for one of her tiny babies when she has a temperature and she’s fearful.
 This is how God feels about you.

 He’s praying, “Have compassion, O God, even though You are so holy.
 What Your holiness demanded, Your love provided.
 Have compassion.
 Have mercy.
 Be tender.
 Restore.
-Encourage” - why?
-“So that you can satisfy us in the morning with Your unfailing love.”
+Encourage” – why?
+“So that,” what’s it say? “so that you can satisfy us in the morning with Your unfailing love.”
 Do you hear the wisdom?

 He didn’t say, “Satisfy me with my 401k going back up.”
 He didn’t say, “Satisfy us with, oh good, now we don’t have a war, everything is okay.”
 He didn’t say, “Satisfy me with my family.
 All being exactly like we want it to be and all my kids are in good marriages and upwardly mobile and making good money and we sing Kumbaya around the Thanksgiving table.”

 I hope you get all that, God bless you, walk with God and be a good steward of all that He gives you.
 His third request is, “Satisfy us and make us glad by Your unfailing love.”